2024 Spring Break in Florida

 After the welcome mat was partially rolled up in Ft.
 Lauderdale, other destinations were already becoming popular.
 Locations from California to Mexico gained notoriety through more films about spring break frolicking.

 In Florida, destinations like Daytona Beach, Panama City Beach, Key West, and others were gaining in popularity.
-Today, we doubt there is a popular beach in the state that doesn’t get some attention from students wanting to feel their toes in the sand.
+Today, we doubt there is a popular beach in the state that doesn’t get some attention from students wanting to feel their toes in the sand during spring break in Florida.

 The most popular spring break destination in Florida today is Panama City Beach, billing itself as the “Spring Break Capital of the World”.
 The picture above is a beach at Panama City Beach during spring break that is repeated at many locations throughout Florida during spring break.